 Range Of Change

+How much does your main character change over the course of the story?
 This needs to be determined at the start of the writing process.

 If studying a character rather than creating one, it’s a useful aspect to consider.